sunzihan23/tp/docs/tutorials/AddRemark.md

     private final String remark;

     /**
-     * @param index of the person in the filtered person list to edit the remark
+     * @param index of the student in the filtered student list to edit the remark
-     * @param remark of the person to be updated to
+     * @param remark of the student to be updated to */ public RemarkCommand(Index index, String remark) {
-     */
-    public RemarkCommand(Index index, String remark) {
         requireAllNonNull(index, remark);